Pravetz 82: Features

 This model is an analogue of the Apple II Plus and had similar features with the notable exception of the case, the Cyrillisation of the keyboard and the upgrade to the respective keyboard circuits.

 It has yellow plastic case and black keyboard with red RESET key.
 The later revisions used switching power supplies.
 ROM and schematics were not changed and were identical to those of the Apple II, while a lot of the chips used were Bulgarian and Soviet substitutes (clones) of the original chips.
-Pravetz 82 was relatively reliable - most of the hardware problems were due to the widespread use of substandard quality IC sockets, mainly used for the DRAM chips.
+Pravetz 82 was relatively reliable—most of the hardware problems were due to the widespread use of substandard quality IC sockets, mainly used for the DRAM chips.

 Processor

-The computer uses the omnipresent CPU for that age 6502 by MOS, clocked at 1 MHz - the same processor as in Apple II series of computers.
+The computer uses the omnipresent CPU for that age, the 6502 by MOS, clocked at 1 MHz—the same processor as in the Apple II series of computers.
 Some series have 6502 CPUs produced by Synertek under license from MOS Technology.